prjemian/spec2nexus/docs/source/plugin.rst

 ***********************

-While **spec2nexus** provides a comprehensive set of plugins to handle the common SPEC control lines, custom control lines are used at many facilities to write additional scan data and scan metadata into the SPEC data file.
+While **spec2nexus** provides a comprehensive set of plugins to handle the common SPEC :index:`control line` control lines, custom control lines are used at many facilities to write additional scan data and scan metadata into the SPEC data file.
 Custom plugins are written to process these additions.